 Academic Policy Regarding Participation in Commencement Ceremonies

 All undergraduate and graduate students expecting to complete their degree requirements must file a graduation application with the Office of the Registrar no later than one week prior to the first class day of the term in which they anticipate graduating.
 Filing the graduation application will trigger an audit of the student’s academic record to confirm that the student is on track to graduate; it will also be used to confirm eligibility for participation in commencement exercises.
 Those graduating students who plan to participate in the commencement ceremony must declare their intention to participate approximately 8 weeks before the date of the ceremony through an online form.
 Ordinarily, doctoral students will participate in the commencement ceremony that follows the completion and final submission of their dissertation.

 There is a single Commencement Ceremony in early May for all students who graduate in an academic year (preceding fall and spring semesters and subsequent summer session).

 Students eligible to participate in Dominican’s Commencement in early May include those who will have successfully completed all of their coursework by:

-In exceptional circumstances—for example, international visa restrictions; extreme hardship; documented unavailability of a required course—a student who does not quite meet the eligibility requirements outlined above may appeal in writing to his or her dean, who will share the written appeal with the University Registrar and the Associate Provost.
+In exceptional circumstances—for example, international visa restrictions; extreme hardship; documented unavailability of a required course — a student who does not quite meet the eligibility requirements outlined above may appeal in writing to his or her dean, who will share the written appeal with the University Registrar.
 The appeal should include a specific plan (i.e. course numbers, terms, etc.) for how and when the remaining requirements will be completed.
 The decision concerning participation then rests with the dean in consultation with the University Registrar.